 9. KONG Ring Natural Rubber Chew Toy

-- Very durable rubber
+- Long-lasting natural rubber

-- Simple ring design
+- Simple ring shape

 9. KONG Ring Natural Rubber Chew Toy

-- Very durable rubber
+- Long-lasting natural rubber

-- Simple ring design
+- Simple ring shape

 Buying Guide: How to Choose the Best Dog Toys for Teething Puppies